morugetsm/prevue/README.md

 This library uses a [Boa](https://github.com/boa-dev/boa) JavaScript engine to evaluate expressions.

-- ⚠️ **Security:** Never use untrusted templates or data
+- ⚠️ **Security:** Never use untrusted templates or data.
-- **Evaluation Behavior:** Unlike Vue which restricts each binding to a single expression, prevue currently allows both expressions and statements in all binding contexts (e.g., `{{ let x = 1; x + 1 }}` → `2`).
-This may change in future versions to match Vue's behavior
+- **Evaluation Behavior:** Unlike Vue, which restricts each binding to a single expression, prevue currently allows both expressions and statements in all binding contexts (e.g., `{{ let x = 1; x + 1 }}` → `2`).
+This may change in future versions to match Vue's behavior.
-- **Variable Access:** ⚠️ Accessing undefined variables will cause the entire expression evaluation to fail, rather than returning `undefined`.
-Always ensure that variables exist in the provided data
+- **Variable Access:** Accessing undefined variables will cause the entire expression evaluation to fail, rather than returning `undefined`.
+Always ensure that variables exist in the provided data.
 - **`this` Context:** While `this` is accessible in the JavaScript engine context, its behavior may vary due to internal optimizations, and access is restricted in the template engine context.
-Therefore, using `this` is not recommended
+Therefore, using `this` is not recommended.

 ## License